coolhaircut/hermetica/README.md

 So, understand the Light (He answered), and make friends with it.

-[//]: # (7.)
-And speaking thus He gazed for long into my eyes, so that I trembled at the look of him.
+[](#7)And speaking thus He gazed for long into my eyes, so that I trembled at the look of him.

 But when He raised His head, I see in Mind the Light, (but) now in Powers no man could number, and Cosmos grown beyond all bounds, and that the Fire was compassed round about by a most mighty Power, and (now) subdued had come unto a stand.

 And when I saw these things I understood by reason of Man-Shepherd's Logos.

-[//]: # (8.)
-But as I was in great astonishment, He saith to me again: Thou didst behold in Mind the Archetypal Form whose being is before beginning without end.
+[](#8)But as I was in great astonishment, He saith to me again: Thou didst behold in Mind the Archetypal Form whose being is before beginning without end.
 Thus spake to me Man-Shepherd.

 And I say: Whence then have Nature's elements their being?

 To this He answer gives: From Will of God.
 (Nature) received the Logos, and gazing upon the Cosmos Beautiful did copy it, making herself into a cosmos, by means of her own elements and by the births of souls.

-[//]: # (9.)
-And God-the-Mind, being male and female both, as Light and Life subsisting, brought forth another Mind to give things form, who, God as he was of Fire and Spirit, formed Seven Rulers who enclose the cosmos that the sense perceives.
+[](#9)And God-the-Mind, being male and female both, as Light and Life subsisting, brought forth another Mind to give things form, who, God as he was of Fire and Spirit, formed Seven Rulers who enclose the cosmos that the sense perceives.
 Men call their ruling Fate.

-[//]: # (10.)
-Straightway from out the downward elements God's Reason (Logos) leaped up to Nature's pure formation, and was at-oned with the Formative Mind; for it was co-essential with it.
+[](#10)Straightway from out the downward elements God's Reason (Logos) leaped up to Nature's pure formation, and was at-oned with the Formative Mind; for it was co-essential with it.
 And Nature's downward elements were thus left reason-less, so as to be pure matter.

-[//]: # (11.)
-Then the Formative Mind (at-oned with Reason), he who surrounds the spheres and spins them with his whorl, set turning his formations, and let them turn from a beginning boundless unto an endless end.
+[](#11)Then the Formative Mind (at-oned with Reason), he who surrounds the spheres and spins them with his whorl, set turning his formations, and let them turn from a beginning boundless unto an endless end.
 For that the circulation of these (spheres) begins where it doth end, as Mind doth will.

 And from the downward elements Nature brought forth lives reason-less; for He did not extend the Reason (Logos) (to them).
 The Air brought forth things winged; the Water things that swim, and Earth-and-Water one from another parted, as Mind willed.
 And from her bosom Earth produced what lives she had, four-footed things and reptiles, beasts wild and tame.

-[//]: # (12.)
-But All-Father Mind, being Life and Light, did bring forth Man co-equal to Himself, with whom He fell in love, as being His own child; for he was beautiful beyond compare, the Image of his Sire.
+[](#12)But All-Father Mind, being Life and Light, did bring forth Man co-equal to Himself, with whom He fell in love, as being His own child; for he was beautiful beyond compare, the Image of his Sire.
 In very truth, God fell in love with his own Form; and on him did bestow all of His own formations.

-[//]: # (13.)
-And when he gazed upon what the Enformer had created in the Father, (Man) too wished to enform; and (so) assent was given him by the Father.
+[](#13)And when he gazed upon what the Enformer had created in the Father, (Man) too wished to enform; and (so) assent was given him by the Father.

 Changing his state to the formative sphere, in that he was to have his whole authority, he gazed upon his Brother's creatures.
 They fell in love with him, and gave him each a share of his own ordering.

 And after that he had well learned their essence and had become a sharer in their nature, he had a mind to break right through the Boundary of their spheres, and to subdue the might of that which pressed upon the Fire.

-[//]: # (14.)
-So he who hath the whole authority over (all) the mortals in the cosmos and over its lives irrational, bent his face downwards through the Harmony, breaking right through its strength, and showed to downward Nature God's fair form.
+[](#14)So he who hath the whole authority over (all) the mortals in the cosmos and over its lives irrational, bent his face downwards through the Harmony, breaking right through its strength, and showed to downward Nature God's fair form.

-And when she saw that Form of beauty which can never satiate, and him who (now) possessed within himself each single energy of (all seven) Rulers as well as God's own Form, she smiled with love; for it was as though she hadd seen the image of Man's fairest form upon her Water, his shadow on her Earth.
+And when she saw that Form of beauty which can never satiate, and him who (now) possessed within himself each single energy of (all seven) Rulers as well as God's own Form, she smiled with love; for it was as though she had seen the image of Man's fairest form upon her Water, his shadow on her Earth.

 He in turn beholding the form like to himself, existing in her, in her Water, loved it and willed to live in it; and with the will came act, and (so) he vivified the form devoid of reason.

 And Nature took the object of her love and wound herself completely around him, and they were intermingled, for they were lovers.

-[//]: # (15.)
-And this is why beyond all creatures on the earth man is twofold; mortal because of body, but because of the essential man immortal.
+[](#15)And this is why beyond all creatures on the earth man is twofold; mortal because of body, but because of the essential man immortal.

 Though deathless and possessed of sway over all, yet doth he suffer as a mortal doth, subject to Fate.

 Thus though above the Harmony, within the Harmony he hath become a slave.
 Though male-female, as from a Father male-female, and though he is sleepless from a sleepless (Sire), yet is he overcome (by sleep).

-[//]: # (16.)
-Thereon (I say: Teach on), O Mind of me, for I myself as well am amorous of the Logos.
+[](#16)Thereon (I say: Teach on), O Mind of me, for I myself as well am amorous of the Logos.

 The Shepherd said: This is the mystery kept hid until this day.